Why is summer reading so important?

 (Young Adults) Why should I write book reviews?

-Each review you write will be an extra entry into the teen grand prize drawing.
+Each review you write will be an extra entry into the young adult grand prize drawing.
 In addition, for summer reading to count in the middle and high schools, you may be asked to fill out a form or do a small project on the book, and writing a review will help you remember it.
 And if you write a good review, we may even post it to our Goodreads page!

 (PWCS students) What if I’m already participating in my school’s summer reading program?

-Participation in Prince William Public Library System’s Explore Summer Reading program and its documentation is also acceptable.
-However, Prince William County School students (and other public school students where applicable) must meet their own school system’s reading requirements regardless of participation in PWPLS’s Explore Summer Reading.
+Prince William County School students (and other public school students where applicable) must meet their own school system’s reading requirements regardless of participation in PWPLS’s Explore Summer Reading.
 As a courtesy, the reading requirements for PWCS are printed in the Passports and on the paper reading logs.

 Forget your password?